infinum/design-handbook/Tools/Typeform.md

 You’ll find credentials in the Design team’s 1Pass vault.

-Typeform has a great help page ([LINK](https://www.typeform.com/guide/)) with detailed instructions so that we won’t go into too much detail.
+Typeform has a great [help page](https://www.typeform.com/guide/) with detailed instructions so we won’t go into too much detail.

 Instead, we’ll cover some key things you need to know about using Typeform: